Drones

 How high can the drone fly and stay in the air?

 The drones can be legally flown to a maximum height of 400ft (120m).
-This limit is set by the CAA so drones do not interfere with aircraft which operate just above at 500ft.
+This limit is set by the Civil Aviation Authority so drones do not interfere with aircraft which operate just above at 500ft.
 The Mavic 3M drone is powered by rechargeable batteries and fully charged these can allow a maximum flight time of 43 minutes.
 The Matrice 30T is also powered by rechargeable batteries and when fully charged has a maximum flight time of 41 minutes.

-What is NWIFCA using the drone for?
+What is North Western IFCA using the drone for?

 Is the drone just going to be used for enforcement or will the drone be used for research purposes as well?